ome/omero-documentation/omero/developers/scripts/user-guide.rst

 ::

     session = client.getSession()
-    # now you can do E.g. session.getQueryService() etc.
+    # now you can do e.g. session.getQueryService() etc.

 More example scripts
 ^^^^^^^^^^^^^^^^^^^^

 Several official scripts are included in the release of OMERO and can be found under the lib/scripts/omero/ directory of the server package.
-Any script can also be download from the OMERO.insight client (bottom-left of the run-script dialog).
+Any script can also be download from the clients (bottom-left of the run-script dialog).

 ..
 Warning::